,

 Isolation pads: Auralex MoPADs and IsoAcoustics

 Whatever stand you use, add isolation on top.
 Auralex MoPADs decouple and let you angle your monitors, while IsoAcoustics stands and pads lift and isolate the speaker on the desk itself.
-These pair perfectly with floor stands or work alone on a desk as a budget step.
+These pair perfectly with floor stands or work alone on a desk as a budget step; for dedicated options, see the best studio monitor isolation stands.
 Learn more about treating the room around your monitors in acoustic treatment for home studios.

 Setting your stands up correctly